ctrivino1/Predicting-House-Prices-Machine-Learning/README.md

 # Predicting House Prices Using Machine Learning

-This is a house price prediction analysis that implements machine learning algorithms: XGboostregressor,RandomforestRegressor, and GradientBoostingRegressor.
+A house price prediction analysis that implements machine learning algorithms: XGboostregressor,RandomforestRegressor, and GradientBoostingRegressor.
 I decided to go with RMSE as my validation statistical method.
 This helped to predict a range for a given house price based on the features of a house.